tneprasova/bomberman/README.md

 - **Duel** - starts a duel between two local players
 - **Exit** - exits the game (as well as clicking the X button in the corner of the game window)

 The menu can be called at any point of the game by pressing ESC.
-It will discard the current game and won't count the score into the high score though.
+However, it will discard the current game and won't count the score into the high score.

 ![The main menu](./assets/MainMenu.png)